AlexandroM1234/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+What the browser gets from code

 2. What is an event?

+Is an object and can be a click doubleclick etc.

 3. What is an event listener?

+listens for an event and when the event is heard it does something on the DOM

 4. Why would we convert a NodeList into an Array?

+So you can use all Array Methods instead of some on NodeLists

 5. What is a component?

+Skeleton code that we can fill in with different information

 ### Git Set up